mladlow/advent2018/README.md

-# Advent of Code 2018
+# Advent of Code

-Solutions to problems from Advent of Code 2018, when I feel like doing them throughout 2019.
+Solutions to problems from Advent of Code from various years.